-Drury is currently in his sixth season with the Rangers in a front office role.
-He came to the organization on September 4, 2015, and was promoted to associate general manager on February 5, 2021, after previously serving as the team's assistant general manager from September 2, 2016, until he received the promotion.
-In addition, Drury is currently in his fourth season as the general manager for the Rangers' American Hockey League affiliate, the Hartford Wolf Pack.
+Drury is currently in his 10th season with the Rangers in a front office role.
+He came to the organization on September 4, 2015, and was promoted to associate general manager on February 5, 2021, after previously serving as the team's assistant general manager from September 2, 2016.
+He was elevated to the role of general manager and president of hockey operations prior to the 2021-22 season.
+In addition, Drury spent four seasons as the general manager for the Rangers' American Hockey League affiliate, the Hartford Wolf Pack.

 A 12-season veteran as a player in the NHL from 1998-2011, Drury was a third-round pick (72nd overall) of the Quebec Nordiques in the 1994 NHL Entry Draft.
 He registered 615 points in 892 games with the Colorado Avalanche, Calgary Flames, Buffalo Sabres and New York Rangers.
 During his career, Drury notched 255 career goals, including 47 game-winning tallies.